If you have come to this project straight from the search engine you may have missed part 1. Please click back and view Part 1 before reading on.

 Measure a length of pipe, allowing for the piece that is welded into the collar of the bend, and mark the position on the SVP where it needs to be fitted.

 Cutting a Hole in a Soil and Vent Pipe and Fixing the Strap on Boss

 Drill the hole out with a hole saw.
 You will see down the page that we are fitting what is called a strap on boss to the pipe which will make a watertight connection between the waste pipe and the SVP but the strap on boss has a small lip on the underside which fits snugly into the hole you are now drilling so don't just drill the hole to the diameter of the waste pipe, it needs to be bigger to suit the lip on the boss.

 Measure the diameter of the lip and drill the hole.
 Because a hole saw bit has a normal pilot drill bit in the centre it is easy to line up and the pilot bit stops the drilled circle of plastic falling into the pipe.
 Brush some glue around the hole and push the boss into position.
 Tighten the strap under the pipe.

 As well as the strap on boss you will need a rubber gasket.
 Rubber gaskets come with two sizes of hole.
 32 and 40mm allowing you to use the same size of strap on boss for both types of pipe connection.
-Ignore the pink blob in the right hand image, this is expanding foam used to keep the pipe in place as it comes out of the wall.
+Ignore the pink blob in the below image, this is expanding foam used to keep the pipe in place as it comes out of the wall.

 The top of the pipe, and the collar of the wall outlet can now be glued and the pipe can be fitted between the bend and the strap on boss.
 You will need a little room to play with here and its a good idea to have the wall outlet pipe still loose at this time.
 We had not finished connecting the soil and vent pipe so we had some movement there.